-- 1. CRANE MODE SELECTOR to select setup mode. - Mast and gantry controls will not operate until setup mode is selected and confirmed. - Mast operating limits remain off until setup mode is selected and confirmed. - 2.
-MAST ARMS CONTROL to raise and lower the mast arms independently of the mast. - 3.
-BOOM HOIST CONTROL to raise and lower the mast (and gantry). - 4.
-DIGITAL DISPLAY to monitor mast angles and operating limits.
+- 1. CRANE MODE SELECTOR to select setup mode. - Mast and gantry controls will not operate until setup mode is selected and confirmed. - Mast operating limits remain off until setup mode is selected and confirmed - 2.
+MAST ARMS CONTROL to raise and lower the mast arms independently of the mast. - GANTRY CONTROL to raise and lower the mast (and gantry) while using mast as a boom. - DIGITAL DISPLAY to monitor mast angles and operating limits.

-See Figure 4-8 for identification of mast operating limits.
+See Figure 4-4 for identification of mast operating limits.

-Prevent mast from falling over backwards or forward:
+Prevent mast from falling over backward or forward: